Tech Sector focus of current Austin Office Market

 The site is easily accessed from Highway 71 East, Interstate 35 or South Pleasant Valley Rd.
 A Dollar General store is located around the corner for very convenient shopping.
 The property is located near where East St Elmo St transitions to Nuckols Crossing.

 The property includes 315 feet of frontage along Nuckols Crossing Rd.
 There is a water line along the lot frontage.
 Wastewater is located in a manhole across from the northern most edge of the road frontage.
-Zoning is in the process of being changed to Multifamily from Single Family.
 The property slopes to the northwest of the property to a creek.

 The Seller is asking $14,500 per multifamily unit.
 300 to 500 multifamily units are the estimated density.
 Click here for a flyer for the sale of this property => 4500 Nuckols Crossing Site For Sale